 One advantage that bitcoin payments could present for both firms and commuters is that it could lower prices for taxi rides.
 Depending on the location, there are times when Uber and Lyft are more expensive than a cab.

-As Steven Gleiser explains, “This is because they offer a service that is perceived to be more exclusive and of a higher quality.”
-Gleiser adds that to offer a cheaper ride, taxi companies “could form some kind of inter-regional or even international association to institute pay sharing networks.”
+As Steven Gleiser explains, “This is because they offer a service that is perceived to be more exclusive and of a higher quality”.
+Taxis “could form some kind of inter-regional or even international association to institute pay sharing networks”.
 By doing so “would allow the lower budget travelers to buy their ride before they arrive to their destination.”

-For international travelers, bitcoin would replace the foreign exchange fees that add-up whenever they use their card for a transaction or withdraw money.
-That’s because bitcoin is a global currency where the cost of an item or service is the same amount no matter where you are in the world.
+For international travelers, bitcoin would replace the foreign exchange fees.
+That’s because bitcoin is a global currency where the cost of anything is the same no matter where you are.

 Besides making transportation more affordable, traveling will also become more convenient.
 For example, as described in NEWSBTC, “when Uber entered India, they started facing issues with their credit card payment system integrated into their application.
-India has less number of credit card users and the central bank requires two-factor authentication for each card transaction.”
-This caused setbacks between riders and Uber, which was resolved thanks to the company teaming up with mobile wallet services.
+India has less number of credit card users and the central bank requires two-factor authentication for each card transaction”.
+This caused setbacks between riders and Uber.
+As Uber teamed with mobile wallet services, they addressed the problem.

-With bitcoin, there wouldn’t be a disruption of services since there wouldn’t be any issues between various credit card companies and banks that have different regulations and currency rates.
+With bitcoin, there wouldn’t be a disruption of services.
+This is because there wouldn’t be issues between credit card companies and banks that have different regulations and currency rates.
 Removing third parties would simplify transactions since payments would only occur between the two parties.

 Another potential benefit would be the opportunity for commuters to earn loyalty points by using blockchain technology and splitting the cost of a ride between customers.